Author: Joanne Danckwardt of One Agency JD Property Agents

 Property will always go up and down in the short term, but in the long term it has always grown.
 This means if you’re willing to be patient, the real estate market will give back to you.
 Don’t try to pick the market, but rather pick the house.
 If you find the house you want, don’t delay.
 Buy the one that you want.

-The past 12 months have shown demand has outweighed supply, which has favoured sellers in achieving above-average prices and selling in quick timeframes.
+Recent times have shown demand has outweighed supply, which has favoured sellers in achieving above-average prices and selling in quicker timeframes.
 But the lift in affordability and the possibility of tighter lending conditions, means the tide could easily shift in favour of buyers.

 The bottom line is that for buyers, if you have had a property and you sold it and you’re looking to buy, aim to sell and buy in the same market.